INTBUS 7501 - Global Business Analysis (M)

-The aim of the applied research project is to train in international business consulting and more general applied research capabilities.
-All projects will take a quantitative approach and derive managerial recommendations from empirical evidence.
+The aim of the applied research project, worth 35% of your final grade, is to train in international business consulting and more general applied and critical research capabilities.
+All projects will take a quantitative as well as a qualitative approach and derive managerial recommendations from empirical evidence.
 Why is this important?
 Read this article from The Economist (July 19th, 2014 edition) and you will see: http://www.economist.com/news/business/21607816-businesses-should-aim-lots-small-wins-big-data-add-up-something-big-little

 5.3 ORAL PARTICIPATION

 Your oral participation in class is essential to the course as we will construct knowledge through student-centred in-class discussions.
 Basically, your participation will be assessed using three levels: (i) (almost) never participates; (ii) participates occasionally; (iii) makes significant contributions to the development of knowledge.
 Significant contributions are characterized by critical, analytical thinking and well-argued thoughts.
 Asking relevant questions is considered a form of oral participation.
 Oral participation will count 5% of your final grade.

 There will be a 2.5/3 hour exam with plenty of time for reading and then answering questions based on the material, research and case-studies we have worked on and using your knowledge and understanding of key course concepts and material.
 The exam will count for 40% of your final grade.